This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Vinegar for Poaching Eggs: Always add vinegar to the water when poaching eggs.
-The acid in the vinegar helps the egg whites to set more quickly and maintain their shape.
+• Vinegar for Poaching Eggs: Always add vinegar to the poaching water.
+It helps the egg whites set quickly and keeps their shape.

 Frequently Asked Questions